ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 **Returned value**

--   An array containing a list of positions of bits that equals `1` in ascending order.
+-   An array containing a list of positions of bits that equal `1`, in ascending order.

 Type: [Array](../../sql-reference/data-types/array.md)([UInt64](../../sql-reference/data-types/int-uint.md)).